oktadev/okta-blog/_source/_posts/2022-04-06-react-azure-functions.md

 }
 ```

-This configuration file is necessary for SPAs to handle routing on the client.
+This configuration file is necessary for single page apps to handle routing on the client.
 Specifically, you will need this for the `login/callback` route.

 ### Test your React application